kurone-kito/dfs-test/README.md

-# 📄 Yarn project boilerplate
+# 🛣 The practice of the depth-first search

+The project is a practice of the depth-first search for [👻 Fantomo](https://github.com/kurone-kito/fantomo).

 ## System Requirements